-Day 1: The trip begins at 6:00 pm in Cancún.
-Night near Cancún.
+Day 1: The trip begins at 6:30 pm at our hotel south of Cancún.
+Night in Puerto Morelos.

 Day 2: Today we’ll drive south, birding at an attractive botanical garden in the morning, and stopping for lunch at the scenic Maya ruins of Tulum, overlooking the white sand beaches and turquoise waters of Mexico’s Caribbean coast.
 From here we’ll continue south to the town of Felipe Carrillo Puerto.
 Night in Felipe Carrillo Puerto.